 In the following sections, I will discuss each in greater detail to help you determine if you will find what you’re looking for in any of these activities, the top three most adventurous things to do at Monteverde Extremo Park in Monteverde, Costa Rica.

 1. Monteverde Extremo Zipline at Monteverde Extremo Park

 You start the course at the Monteverde Extremo Park Reception, where you must show your reservation to check in (the park does not allow for walk-ins without a reservation).
-Once you check in, the staff puts you in a group led by a few tour guides who will speak fluent (not perfect) English and Spanish.
-Your tour guides will then give you the equipment required to go on the tour, including the harness connecting you to the zip lines, a helmet, and leather gloves.
+Once you check-in, the staff puts you in a group led by a few tour guides who will speak fluent (not perfect) English and Spanish.
+Your tour guides will then give you the equipment required for the tour, including the harness connecting you to the zip lines, a helmet, and leather gloves.

 While the helmet would not be enough to protect you from falling from a zip line, the good news is that an accident of this magnitude has not happened in decades.
-Nonetheless, they still require you to wear a helmet to ensure your head never touches the zip line, which at speed, could cause minor but significant injuries such as burns or concussion.
+Nonetheless, they still require you to wear a helmet to ensure your head never touches the zip line, which, at speed, could cause minor but significant injuries such as burns or concussions.

 Towards the end of the course, after the Tarzan swing, you will experience the underground Superman-style zip line, a zip line that goes through a tunnel underneath a small hill.
 It’s called “Superman” because they connect the back of your harness to the zip line and add a harness around your calves, so you end up upside down, with your arms free, in a Superman-like fashion.

 Even though this first Superman zip line is relatively short, with a 190-meter (625-feet) distance, going underground on a zip line feels fantastic.
 Besides, this more concise version of the Superman zip line prepares you for the Big Superman zip line, which is more than five times longer with a distance of 1,030 meters (3,380 feet).